faebstn96/helix2fan/README.rst

 ::

    @article{wagner2022dual,
-     title={On the benefit of dual-domain denoising in a self-supervised low-dose CT setting}, author={Wagner, Fabian and Thies, Mareike and Pfaff, Laura and Aust, Oliver and Pechmann, Sabrina and Maul, Noah and Rohleder, Maximilian and Gu, Mingxuan and Utz, Jonas and Denzinger, Felix and Maier, Andreas}, journal={arXiv preprint arXiv:2211.01111},
+     title={On the Benefit of Dual-domain Denoising in a Self-Supervised Low-dose CT Setting}, author={Wagner, Fabian and Thies, Mareike and Pfaff, Laura and Aust, Oliver and Pechmann, Sabrina and Maul, Noah and Rohleder, Maximilian and Gu, Mingxuan and Utz, Jonas and Denzinger, Felix and Maier, Andreas}, journal={arXiv preprint arXiv:2211.01111},
      year={2022},